 Ms. Jones received her Master of Science degree in Cell and Molecular Biology from Catholic University.
 In addition, she holds a Bachelor of Science degree in Biochemistry and a Bachelor of Science degree in General Biology with high honors from the University of Maryland College Park where she became a member of Phi Beta Kappa.
 She has extensive experience in teaching laboratory science at the college and high school levels.

 Mr. Brandenburg is a DC native and a veteran teacher of (mostly) middle-school mathematics in the DC Public School system.
 His math teams at John R. Francis and Alice Deal Junior High Schools have won a plurality of the MathCounts competitions held in DC for public, private, parochial, and charter schools over the past 23 years.
 He has also taught teacher workshops on use of technology in teaching math, has put together an original “Math On the Mall” tour inspired by the one invented by Dr. Florence Fasanelli, and has translated a dynamic geometry software package known as Geometrix from the French into English.
 Because of his interest in hands-on astronomy and science, he has built several telescopes from scratch, and about 5 years ago, he took over the weekly telescope-making workshop sponsored by the National Capital Astronomers, where he shows people how to grind, polish, figure, and aluminize mirrors, as well as make the rest of the telescope.
-He has also been having a good time as the lead teacher for the First Light Saturday program since 2006 and is a mentor teacher for the CASE Summer Astrobiology for Teachers program.
+He has also been having a good time as the lead teacher for the First Light Saturday program since 2006.
+Guy has been a mentor teacher for the CASE Summer Astrobiology for Teachers program and continues to provide professional development to STEM teachers as needed.

 Director, Math for America DC